processing/p5.js/contributor_docs/README.md

 # Miscellaneous

-- There are a other files in the [contributor_docs/](https://github.com/processing/p5.js/tree/master/contributor_docs) folder that you might explore.
+- There are other files in the [contributor_docs/](https://github.com/processing/p5.js/tree/master/contributor_docs) folder that you might explore.
 They pertain to contributing to specific areas of this project, both technical and non-technical.
 - [Looking Inside p5.js](http://www.luisapereira.net/teaching/looking-inside-p5/) is a video tour of the tools and files used in the p5.js development workflow.
 -  [This video from The Coding Train](https://youtu.be/Rr3vLyP1Ods) :train::rainbow: gives an overview of getting started with technical contribution to p5.js.
 - The p5.js [Docker image](https://github.com/toolness/p5.js-docker) can be mounted in [Docker](https://www.docker.com/) and used to develop p5.js without requiring manual installation of requirements like [Node](https://nodejs.org/) or otherwise affecting the host operating system in any way, aside from the installation of Docker.